WebDevStudios/constant-contact-forms/readme.txt

 * Fixed: moved "Edit form" link to outside the `<form>` markup.
 * Fixed: Custom color choices were not applying to all parts of form text output.

+== Upgrade Notice ==
+* We will soon be releasing a version of Constant Contact Forms that has a major upgrade to our API behind the scenes.
+Information will be provided at the time to help ease the process.
+You should not need to recreate any existing forms, but will need to re-authenticate.

 == Frequently Asked Questions ==

 #### Installation and Setup